xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onInteract
 Executes the skill when a player interacts with, or *right-clicks*, the mob.
+> The associated [@trigger] is the player that interacted with the caster
 ```yml
 EXAMPLE_MOB:
   Type: CHICKEN